Tour De Yorkshire comes to Bentley

 “It’s a really fantastic race, it’s become a real Yorkshire institution.
 It’s the first time it’s going through Bentley and I think we’re all incredibly proud to have it here,” Mr Miliband added.

 Lots went into planning the days events in Bentley.
-Kay Marelli, aged 52, local resident and member of the Bentley and Toll Bar Tourist Planning Group, was behind much of the days goings on.
+Kay Marelle, aged 52, local resident and member of the Toll Bar Tourist Planning Group was behind much of the days goings on.

 She said: “We got together about eight weeks ago to plan this event.
 Our aim is to give people a chance to see what Bentley and Toll Bar are like.